mosse-security/mcsi-library/docs/cyber-domains/digital-forensics.md

 ### Chapter 7: File Forensics

+This chapter provides an introduction to file forensics.
+File forensics is the process of analyzing a file to determine its origins, purpose, and structure.
+File forensics can be used to recover deleted files, reconstruct damaged files, and extract hidden data.

 - [Understanding file formats and magic numbers](https://youtu.be/qm33nCV1nkA)
 - [Executable File Types in Windows and Linux](https://youtu.be/8Vbw3G1ogCo)
 - [Lab Setup for Analyzing Malicious Files and Executables](https://youtu.be/m4f6FERPa2U)